Who We Are

 Who we are and what we do

+We are a receiving house which means we work with producers across the UK to programme their work.
+We also commission and co-produce a select number of productions of our own each year.
 Much of our programme is exclusive to our venues in Scotland, providing the only opportunity for audiences to see the biggest shows touring north of the border, the best in international contemporary dance and the latest productions from leading local and national companies.
+We are also the home of Edinburgh’s largest community companies, providing them with a platform each year to share their work.

-We support access to the arts for everyone and have an extensive learning and participation programme of talks, workshops and events to introduce and develop engagement and interest in the heritage of our buildings and all areas of live performance.
+As Scotland’s largest theatre charity, we support access to the arts for everyone and have an extensive Creative Engagement programme of talks, workshops and events to introduce and develop participation and interest in the heritage of our buildings and all areas of live performance.
+We are also evolving an artist development programme, Open@TheStudio, and have just won the UK Theatre 2023 Award for Excellence in Inclusivity for our work with people.

 -